 We have long-term working partnerships with our farmers.
 This allows for long-term planning and early adoption of practices that lead to improved quality and sustainability of the farming operation.
 To ensure the farm is having limited impact on the environment, submerged cameras are used to watch the fish feeding.
 This allows the farmer to ensure minimal, if any, feed is falling on to the seabed as this can cause pollution.
 The farmer can stop feeding the fish when he can see that feeding is slowing up.
 The latest feeder designs include features that prevent any food from falling on the seabed.
 On a six monthly basis the farmer will arrange for a survey to be carried out on the seabed around the site to assess the richness of the environment.

 Measures to prevent seal deaths on salmon farms

-Having said that, predators sometimes get through all the non-lethal barriers our suppliers can put in place.
-This can result in vicious attacks on the fish, causing serious welfare problems.
-Only at this point, and in a very small number of cases, are other methods of predator control considered and we are working with our suppliers to minimise this.
+Having said that, seals sometimes get through all the non-lethal barriers our suppliers can put in place.
+This has resulted in attacks on the fish, causing serious welfare problems.
+This issue affects all major food retailers, however we are working with our suppliers to minimise the threat of predators.

 Cod and haddock

 All our fresh and frozen cod and haddock is certified as sustainable by the Marine